ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 **5. How do you program a PIO state machine?**
 We need to load our program into instruction memory before any of our state machines can run the program.
 The function pio_add_program() finds free space for our program in a given PIO’s instruction memory, and loads it.

 **6.In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
-How is this function accessed from the main “application” code?
+How is this function accessed from the main “application” code?**

-pio_sm_put_blocking is directly responsible for telling the PIO to set the LED to a new color.
-This function is accessed from put_pixel.
+`pio_sm_put_blocking` is directly responsible for telling the PIO to set the LED to a new color.
+This function is accessed from `put_pixel`.

 **7.What role does the pioasm “assembler” play in the example, and how does this interact with CMake?**